adironene/CSE15l/lab4.md

 ## Intro

-We will be running 3 tests on both [my solution](https://github.com/adironene/markdown-parser) and [other group solution](https://github.com/Combobyte/markdown-parser) to MarkdownParser For each test, I will include
+We will be running 3 tests on both [my solution](https://github.com/adironene/markdown-parser) and [other group solution](https://github.com/Combobyte/markdown-parser) to MarkdownParser.
+For each test, I will include
 - The test file
 - The correct output
 - The test implementation